 Table 2.
-Food and Drug Administration-Approved Indications1-8
+Food and Drug Administration-Approved Indications 1-8

-Single-Entity Agents indication Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Vorapaxar Aspirin/ Dipyridamole Prevention of postoperative thromboembolic complications of cardiac valve replacement - - ✓ - - - - - Recent myocardial infarction, recent stroke, or established peripheral arterial disease - ~ - - - - - - Reduce the incidence of subacute stent thrombosis in patients undergoing successful coronary stent implantation - - - - - v † - - Reduce the rate of thrombotic cardiovascular events in patients with acute coronary syndrome - ↓ ‡ - - ↓ § - - - Reduce the rate of thrombotic cardiovascular events in patients with acute coronary syndrome who are being managed with percutaneous coronary intervention - - - ▶ - - - - Reduce the risk of stroke in patients who have had transient ischemia of the brain or completed ischemic stroke due to thrombosis - - - - - - - ~ Reduce the risk of thrombotic stroke (fatal or nonfatal) in patients who have experienced stroke precursors, and in patients who have had a completed thrombotic stroke - - - - - ~ - - Treatment of patients with thrombocythemia, secondary to myeloproliferative disorders √ ¶ - - - - - - - Reduce the risk of thrombotic - - - - - - ✓ -
+Indication Single-Entity Agents indication Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Vorapaxar Aspirin/ Dipyridamole Prevention of postoperative thromboembolic complications of cardiac valve replacement - - а - - - - - Recent myocardial infarction, recent stroke, or established peripheral arterial disease - а - - - - - - Reduce the incidence of subacute stent thrombosis in patients undergoing successful coronary stent implantation - - - - - a - - Reduce the rate of thrombotic cardiovascular events in patients with acute coronary syndrome - a‡ - - - - - Reduce the rate of cardiovascular death, myocardial infarction, and stroke in patients with acute coronary syndrome or a history of myocardial infarction§ - - - - а - - - Reduce the rate of thrombotic cardiovascular events in patients with acute coronary syndrome who are being managed with percutaneous coronary intervention - - - а ∥ - - - - Reduce the risk of stroke in patients who have had transient ischemia of the brain or completed ischemic stroke due to thrombosis - - - - - - - а Reduce the risk of thrombotic stroke (fatal or nonfatal) in patients who have experienced stroke precursors, and in patients who have had a - - - - - а - -

-Indication Single-Entity Agents Combination Products

-Indication Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Vorapaxar Aspirin/ Dipyridamole

-cardiovascular events in patients with

-a history of myocardial infarction or

-with peripheral arterial disease
+Indication Combination Products mulcation Anagrelide Clopidogrel Dipyridamole Prasugrel Ticagrelor Ticlopidine Vorapaxar Aspirin/ Dipyridamole completed thrombotic stroke Treatment of patients with thrombocythemia, secondary to myeloproliferative disorders a ¶ - - - - - - - Reduce the risk of thrombotic cardiovascular events in patients with a history of myocardial infarction or with peripheral arterial disease - - - - - - а -

-As an adjunct to coumarin anticoagulants.
+\As an adjunct to coumarin anticoagulants.